Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Model and Estimation

-with $\sigma_{u}^{2}$ as variance and $\mathcal{I}_{n}$ as $n$ dimensional identity matrix.
+{} We consider model (\ref{eq:extergm}) where the nodal heterogeneity effects $u_{1}, \ldots, u_{n}$ are assumed to be random with $\sigma_{u}^{2}$ as variance and $\boldsymbol{\mathcal I}_n$ as $n$ dimensional identity matrix.
 The aim is to fit parameter $\vectheta$ taking nodal heterogeneity into account.
 Moreover, we need to estimate $\sigma_{u}^{2}$, which in fact quantifies the amount of nodal heterogeneity.\\

 In principle, we need to maximize the marginal log-likelihood

 where